Skip to Main Content

 Respiratory Protection Program

-Respirators are used to protect people from inhaling hazardous materials in the air when ventilation or other control methods are not available.
+Respirators are used to protect people from inhaling hazardous airborne materials when ventilation or other control methods are unavailable.
 In many workplaces, various respiratory hazards pose significant risks to workers' health.
-Among these dangers are asbestos and silica, notorious for causing severe lung issues like asbestosis and silicosis respectively.
+Among these dangers are asbestos and silica, notorious for causing severe lung issues.
 Additionally, other airborne pollutants such as dust, fumes, and chemical vapors can also jeopardize respiratory health.
-These hazards, when inhaled, can lead to respiratory conditions ranging from irritation to long-term lung damage.
+There is also voluntary use of respirators, but this is only applicable to certain employees and positions.
+Please contact the Safety Technician if you have any questions regarding N95 masks or the voluntary respiratory protection program.

 The University has detailed respiratory protection standards to protect employees and students from airborne hazards.
 All respirators used by employees and students must be coordinated through EHSS with our Environmental Health Manager